compsocialscience/summer-institute/2020/tucson/apply.md

 To apply, please fill out the [application form](https://forms.gle/A9ahpBgYttsAV6zG6).

-**To be guaranteed full consideration, all application materials must be submitted before July 1, 2020
+**To be guaranteed full consideration, all application materials must be submitted before November 1, 2020

 Inquiries can be sent to wicss.tucson@gmail.com.